adityasolanki205/Machine-Learning-On-Google-Bigquery/Readme.md

 ## 1. Supervised Machine Learning Using Logistic Regression

 ### This folder contains all the code and supporting documents for creating a Complete Supervised Regression model.
-This type of model creation is completely different from using PANDAs from python
+This type of model creation can only be done on Google Bigquery